jdani007/cvm/README.md

 ```
 <br>

 Runs silent and creates a CSV file on the local filesystem and uploads a copy to the cloud storage bucket.
+Outputs file name.
 ```
 ./cvm -cluster 192.168.0.1 -export cloud
 ```

 Cloud upload creates a 'report' subfolder in the Cloud Storage bucket of the corresponding service (backup | tiering).
+Outputs file name.

 <br>